marmelab/ng-admin/README.md

 require('ng-admin/build/ng-admin.css');
 ```

+Using a module bundler, you would also be able to generate the source map for all your JavaScript
+and stylesheets, helping you to hunt even the most pernicious bugs.

 ### Without a Module Bundler

 If you don't have a module bundler, don't worry: you can still embed `ng-admin` the old way: